 Is Yahoo dead?

-No, this question is not a diversion, but highlights an important observation: Yahoo built the Pure framework and released under the BSD license.
+No, this question is not a diversion, but highlights an important observation: Yahoo built the Pure framework and released it under the BSD license.

 A quick look impresses me, and I wonder why this offering is not known to more people.
 Anyway, what makes Pure, well, pure, is that it’s a pure CSS framework. 🙂 In fact, the developers have gone the extra mile and broken it up into different CSS modules that you can import as needed.
-So, if you need only the grid system, there’s no need to import the entire CSS and add to the site’s load time.
+So, if you need only the grid system, there’s no need to import the entire CSS and add it to the site’s load time.

 The Pure grid comes in several flavors: 5-point, 2-point, 24-point, etc., so when it comes to creating columns, you have a lot more flexibility.
 Pure isn’t the best-looking CSS framework by default, but I can see how it adds value to those who want to solve a tiny CSS problem in their UI and cringe at the “helpful” defaults other frameworks come with.

-As you can see in the screen shot, Skeleton is so minimal that it doesn’t even call itself a CSS framework, library, or even module.
+As you can see in the screenshot, Skeleton is so minimal that it doesn’t even call itself a CSS framework, library, or even module.
 It’s boilerplate, and contains only 400 lines of source code!
 Incredible?
 I think so, but to put things in perspective, Skeleton was designed for tiny or small projects that need little more than layouts and positioning.

 Worth a look; after all, who knows, Skeleton might be what you were looking for all along!

-The last on the list is Milligram, a CSS framework designed for speed and productivity.
+Milligram, a CSS framework designed for speed and productivity.
 The developers have kept it under 2 KB in size, which by today’s standards, means a lot.

 A milligram is a fun little take on CSS frameworks that you’ll appreciate working with.
 Extending it is easy, and with a few lines of custom CSS, you can change its look to the way you want.